anubhab-codes/notes/docs/devops/version control system/what-is-git.md

 GitHub:
 - hosts Git repositories
 - provides a web interface
-- enables collaboration between teams
+- enables collaboration
-- adds features like pull requests and reviews
+- adds features such as pull requests and reviews

 GitHub does not change how Git works internally.
 It builds collaboration tools on top of Git.

 ---

 ## Why this distinction matters

-Many problems happen when Git and GitHub are treated as the same thing.
+Many Git problems come from confusing Git with GitHub.

-Examples include:
+Common examples include:
-- rebasing branches already shared with others
+- rebasing branches that others already use
-- force-pushing without understanding impact
+- force-pushing without understanding the impact
-- assuming history exists only on GitHub
+- assuming project history exists only on GitHub

-Understanding Git first prevents these mistakes.
+Understanding Git first avoids these mistakes.

 Git manages history.
 GitHub manages collaboration.